Batool-Barghouthi/APIs-Documentation/README.md

 ---
 ## Postman Collection

-Import the attached into Postman using this link:
+Import the attached file into Postman

 ## Contents